SheelaQueen/AdminBot-TheZ/README.md

 - `!set_xp_multiplier <role> <multiplier>`	| Set an XP multiplier for a role (Bot Owner only).|
 - `!levelsetup` | Shows All infos/settings of the leveleling system|
 - `!levelsetup <channel>` | "Sets the channel where the leveling messages are sent|

+### Remind Functions

+- `!editreminder` | Edit ur reminders with a panel
+- `!reminder` Opens reminder panel where u can easily create a reminder

 ---